paperclip-rs/paperclip/book/actix-plugin.md

 |--------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------|
 | [Parameter](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#parameter-object) | Non-body parameters allowing validations like `allowEmptyValue`, `collectionFormat`, `items`, etc. |

-In addition, only basic support is implemented ofr Headers as parameters.
+In addition, only basic support is implemented for Headers as parameters.
 Only headers with type string are currently supported.

 #### Performance implications?